jinpark-pro/swift_data_collections/README.md

     ```

 - Excellent work.
 You've built a simple script that creates a proper URL using `URLComponents` from a query dictionary and fetches that data from a new API you haven't seen or worked with before.
 Be sure to save the playground to your project folder for future reference.

+### Lesson 2.5 Working with the Web: Decoding JSON

+- In the last lesson, you learned how to create and send a network request using the `URLSession` class.
+You also learned how URLs are constructed and how they can communicate a request to a web server.
+You requested data from the NASA Astronomy Picture of the Day (APOD) API, and you downloaded and printed the server's response.
+- But what format did the response come in?
+Many modern web services return data in the JavaScript Object Notation (JSON) format.
+- In this lesson, you'll learn how to read basic JSON.
+You'll also learn how to convert JSON into Swift types and your own custom model objects by using the `Codable` protocol and a `JSONDecoder`.
+- You know how to pull data from the web, and you know that data is often returned in the form of JavaScript Object Notation, usually called JSON.
+But what is JSON?
+JSON defines the way objects are stored and structured in JavaScript, a popular language for building web services.
+JSON is the de facto format for passing information around the web.

+#### JSON Basics

+- Working with JSON data is very similar to working with basic Swift types, like numbers, strings, Booleans, dictionaries, and arrays.
+For example, here's how JSON might represent a Person object:

+  - ```json
+      {
+          "name": "Daren Estrada",
+          "favorite_show": {
+              "title": "The Morning Show",
+              "release_year": 2019
+          }
+      }
+    ```

+- How does this JSON map to a Swift type?
+Let's break down how the JSON data is presented:
+  - Curly braces `{ }` encapsulate a dictionary of keys and values.
+  - Square brackets `[ ]` encapsulate an array.
+  - Text inside quotation marks `" "` is a string value.
+  - Numbers and Booleans are written without quotation marks.
+- JSON data can have several nested layers — which, at first glance, may look quite complex.
+But if you examine the data one layer at a time, you can identify each individual part.
+- Look at the first layer from the previous example:

+  - ```json
+      {
+          "name": "Daren Estrada",
+          "favorite_show": {...}
+      }
+    ```

+- Does this pattern look familiar?
+You'll probably notice that the data is stored in a key-value pair, just like in a dictionary.
+Here you see a dictionary of type [String: Any], where the value for the key "name" is a string, but the value for the key "favorite_show" is another dictionary.
+Because the two values are different types, you'd consider the values to be of type Any.
+- What would an array of objects look like in JSON?
+Check out another representation of JSON data:

+  - ```json
+      {
+          "tvShows": [
+              {
+                  "title": "The Morning Show",
+                  "release_year": 2019
+              },
+              {
+                  "title": "Defending Jacob",
+                  "release_year": 2020
+              }
+          ]
+      }
+    ```

+- You'll notice that each show's data is structured as a [String: Any] dictionary.
+The next layer of data (the value for the key tvShows) contains an array in JSON.
+What type is the array?
+Consider the type of objects it contains—an array of dictionaries that have String keys and String or Int values (which can both be represented by Any)—or, in Swift, [[String: Any]]